SIMPler realisation of Scalar Dark Matter: Thermal freeze out of Dark Matter in SIMP framework

 Now, we are in a position to check the reliability of the analytical solution for DM relic density obtained for the SIMP like case (Eq.~\ref{eq:Omegafinal}) to that of the numerical solution obtained from the BEQ~\ref{eq:BEQ3to2}.
-This is shown in Fig.~\ref{fig:comp_BEQ_Apprx2}.
-We plot relic density obtained from both numerical solution and approximate analytical solution together for different values of $c$ and for two different annihilation cross-section $\langle\sigma v^{2}\rangle_{3_{DM} \to 2_{DM}}=\{2\times10^6,10^9\} ~{\rm GeV^{-5}}$ in left and right panel respectively.
-We see that the analytical solution closely mimic the numerical solution for a certain region of DM mass (50-100 MeV) and so are the corresponding annihilation cross-section $\langle \sigma v^{2}\rangle$.
-The difference rises for small and large DM masses.
-Actually, the cause of this discrepancy occurs when we simplify the Eq.\ref{eq:BEQprx1} to Eq.\ref{eq:Yapprox} to only retain term of the order $\sim \Delta^3$.
-If we consider the second order term in $\Delta(x)$, the form of the equation looks like that of Abel equation of first kind~\citep{eq_abel}, solving that will mimic the numerical solution even more closely.
+This is shown in Fig.~\ref{fig:comp_BEQ_Apprx2}, where we plot relic density obtained from both numerical solution and approximate analytical solution together for different values of $c$.
+Two different annihilation cross-sections $\langle\sigma v^{2}\rangle_{3_{\rm DM} \to 2_{\rm DM}}=\{2\times10^6,10^9\} ~{\rm GeV^{-5}}$ are shown in left and right panel respectively.
+We see from Fig.\ref{fig:comp_BEQ_Apprx2}, that the analytical solution closely mimic the numerical solution for higher values of DM mass ($\sim$ GeV).
+Actually, the cause of this discrepancy in relic density obtained between numerical and analytical solution occurs when we simplify the Eq.\ref{eq:BEQprx1} to Eq.\ref{eq:Yapprox} to only retain terms of the order $\sim \Delta^3$.
+If we consider second order term in $\Delta(x)$, the equation looks like that of Abel equation of first kind~\citep{eq_abel}, solution of that will mimic the numerical solution even more closely.